LopezGroup-ICIQ/care/README.md

 *NOTE: macOS users might need to launch a new shell at this point in order for the entry points to work correctly.*

-4. (optional) To interface to energy evaluators from [Open Catalyst Project](https://github.com/FAIR-Chem/fairchem), first install `torch_sparse` and `torch_scatter` following the instructions in the [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) page depending on your device settings.
+4. (optional) To interface to energy evaluators from [FAIRChem-v1](https://github.com/FAIR-Chem/fairchem), first install `torch_sparse` and `torch_scatter` following the instructions in the [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) page depending on your device settings.
 Then, just run:

 ```bash
 python3 -m pip install .[ocp]